vaeth/bookmarkdupes/README.md

 This project is under the GNU Public License 2.0.

-A WebExtension which can display/remove duplicate bookmarks, empty folders, or descriptions
+A WebExtension which can display/remove duplicate bookmarks or empty folders.

 After installing bookmarkdupes, the usage is rather simple: